Do #6 Full Tummy Empty Bins

 Get started by watching our video featuring Gardening Australia's Costa Georgiadis, or by trying out one of these alternatives:

-- If you love food but hate waste plan your festive feast so that leftovers can be eaten cold or are easy to re-heat the next day - you'll be able to put your feet up on Boxing Day!
+- Plan your festive feast if you love food but hate waste so that leftovers can be eaten cold or are easy to re-heat the next day - you'll be able to put your feet up on Boxing Day, which is also National Leftovers Day!
+Saving leftovers for Boxing Day is the number one way Aussies claim to reduce waste at Christmas according to Planet Ark commissioned research with 57% undertaking this positive action.

-- As a general rule meat has a larger environmental impact in its production than fruit, vegetables and grains.
-So serving more vegies will have a positive impact on your celebrations.
+- Serve more vegies and have a positive impact on your celebrations.
+As a general rule meat has a larger environmental impact in its production than fruit, vegetables and grains.

 - Check if your council has a food waste recycling program on RecyclingNearYou

-- For all leftovers including meat scraps, a Bokashi Bucket or Urban Composter is a great solution.
+- A Bokashi Bucket or Urban Composter is a great solution for all leftovers including meat scraps

 Garden cuttings also create methane in landfill so check if your council has a green waste program or set up a compost bin.